passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ### 3.3 Run Test - Variant mode

-Running in variant mode allows us to run the same analysis as before but since this test data contains reads from both ITS and LSU, we can bioinformatically construct consensus sequences per sample for both genes at the same time.
+Running in variant mode allows us to run the same analysis as before but since this test data contains reads from both ITS and LSU (each time from the same sample!), we can bioinformatically construct consensus sequences per sample for both genes at the same time.
+Running in `variant-mode` is more or less similar than `consensus-mode` but additionaly to your fasq file, you give the program a reference file. this file contains sequences from multiple genes (ITS and LSU in this case).
+And the sample sheet has an extra column `ref`.
+With these 2 changes the workflow `variant-mode` will be recognized and it will use the reference file to divide reads into ITS and LSU folders, based on sequence similarity, before it starts with generating consensus sequences.

 #### 3.3.2 Check samplesheet